DaggerXIII/DaggerXIII/README.md

 - 👋 Hi, I’m @DaggerXIII
 - 👀 I’m interested in ...KALI LINUX
-- 🌱 I’m currently learning ...Prgrraming
+- 🌱 I’m currently learning ...Programing
-- 💞️ I’m looking to collaborate on ...Progrraming
+- 💞️ I’m looking to collaborate on ...Programing
 - 📫 How to reach me ...

 <!---